 You captured perfectly why my son had an essay was incorrectly flagged as AI: there was no “there” there.
 He had lazily written a couple of paragraphs on a topic he barely understood and had not formed an opinion about.
 The writing was nonspecific because it was lazy.
 So in that instance he deserved to fail, just not for cheating. 😂

 This is excellent.
 I have long noted the “it’s not x but y” rhetorical pattern.
-I have called several people on this on LinkedIn but the defense is usually one of post humanism—“to think that cognition is skill bound and not entangled with all elements of the world, including the technology we create is simply naive.
+I have called several people on this on LinkedIn but the defense is usually one of post humanism—“to think that cognition is skull bound and not entangled with all elements of the world, including the technology we create is simply naive.
 And I get that.
 But what’s so great about your observation here is the focus on semiotics.
 Such a smart observation.
 A non-embodied intelligence will never be able to do what we do, and you have clearly defined the process at work there.
 Thank you.

 Thanks for writing this!
 I am a new high school English teacher with very little personal experience with AI (i.e. I don't use it).
 So aside from running my future students' papers through another separate artificial plagiarism program, I have been concerned I would be bamboozled by these whippersnappers.